dumbButSkilledDev/LuaDoseDamage/README.md

 - Edit `stage1.lua` with your PC's IP/PORT
 - Overwrite the savegame of your choice with the edited version of `stage1.lua`
 - send stage2.lua via netcat
-- send exploit.exe via netcat after
+- connect to the xbox via netcat just like collateral damage

 Example